 There are some awesome fishing podcasts out there, from informative shows for brushing up your skills, to hilarious, entertaining podcasts to pass the time.

 You can hear everything from interviews to how-to podcasts and on-location recordings.
-But in our opinion, the best fly fishing podcast has to the Orvis Fly Fishing Podcast, thanks to the amazing insights and tips that Tom Rosenbauer and his impressive guests share with the audience.
+But in our opinion, the best has to be the Orvis Fly Fishing guide Podcast, thanks to the amazing insights and tips that Tom Rosenbauer and his impressive guests share with the audience.

 Whether you’re on your way to your next fishing trip location, or you just wish you were, pop on any of these great podcasts on for some fly fishing entertainment and the most up-to-date information and advice.